rf-peixoto/reckoning/README.md

 ![Reckoning](https://github.com/rf-peixoto/reckoning/blob/master/img/logo.png)

 Reckoning is an mayhem offensive operations orchestrator.
 Think of it as your personal fixer for cyber ops - connecting tools, passing data, and keeping everything running while you sip synth-coffee.
-Hear me out: this project will execute commands on your computer.
+But hear me out: this project will execute commands on your computer.
 Do I need to tell you anything else about the precautions you need to take?

 ### The Vibe: